PSA: You Can Now Track Your Periods Using Your Fitbit

 The wearable tech company also announced two new product launches:

 First up is the Versa and it looks SO PRETTY.
 This particular tracker is more like a smartwatch than your typical Fitbit, but get this… it has four days of battery life!
-The Versa will be available globally in April and will retail for R3,199.
+The Versa is now available for R3,199.

 Then get this… Fitbit are launching a tracker that’s geared towards kids.
 Parents will now be able to control what they track and keep tabs on their information.
 The Fitbit Ace, is set to hit stores later in the year and will cost R1,499.

-Oh and BTW, the Fitbit Ionic is also getting a little relaunch — they’ve teamed up with adidas so you can expect to find some killer workouts with adidas athletes on this version of the fitness tracker.
+Oh and BTW, the Fitbit Ionic got a little relaunch, too — they’ve teamed up with adidas so you can expect to find some killer workouts with adidas athletes on this version of the fitness tracker.

 Don’t know about you, but we can’t wait to put these to the test.